xiam/go-playground/README.md

 ## Frontend (webapp)

-The web app is the front end part of the Playground, it can do a few tasks of its own like storing snippets or formatting code but it delegates the compilation to an external service.
+The web app is the front end part of the playground, it can do a few tasks of its own like storing snippets or formatting code but it delegates the compilation to an external service.